SEO Strategies for B2B

 Search Engine Optimization for B2B companies have become a top priority in recent years.
 In a field where market leaders command a lion’s share of each specific market, if a company offering a particular product or service is not on the first page of a Google search results, that’s often considered a red flag for many buyers of B2B services.
 That’s why business’s are incorporating SEO into their digital strategies.

 How important are top rankings on SERP (Search Engine Results Page)?
-According to this study the top organic listing gets 33% of all clicks, the top 5 results gets 75% of clicks and 91% of users never get past the first results page.
+According to a Google Positioning Value study, the top organic listing gets 33% of all clicks, the top 5 results gets 75% of clicks and 91% of users never get past the first results page.

 Below are nine tips and SEO Strategies for B2B.
 Please note, all of these SEO strategies below are considered “White Hat” in that they abide by all search engine’s SEO recommendations, best practices, and guidelines and do not run a risk of being blacklisted by any of the major search engines.